active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 2.2 (May 25, 2010) =
+* Feature: Deeplink Juggernaut now has a links-per-post limiter option
+* Bugfix: The current tab is now maintained when submitting a tabbed form twice in a row
+* Bugfix: When a module page reloads after submitting a tabbed form, the screen no longer jumps part-way down the page

 = Version 2.1.1 (May 19, 2010) =
 * Bugfix: Fixed "get_table_name" fatal error that appeared when upgrading certain configurations
 * Bugfix: Restored missing success/error messages for import/reset functions